fenago/learn-java-12-programming/lab_guide/Lab_11.md

 algorithm.
 So, it is the library\'s responsibility to organize parallel processing.

-What is a functional interface? {#what-is-a-functional-interface .header-title}
+What is a functional interface?
 -------------------------------

 When we define a function, we, in fact, provide an implementation of an